HolyBlackCat/cpp-tutorials/language/02_basics/06_initialization.md

 ```
 ...it immediately gets overwritten, so there's little point in setting the initial value.

-The good news is that it's optional.
-You can just do:
+Well, it is in fact optional.
+You can do:
 ```cpp
 int x;
 std::cin >> x;
 ```
+(Though this might not be the best idea, see below.)

 Setting the value when declaring a variable is called **initialization**, as in `int x = 42;`.
 And the value itself (`42` here) is called an **initializer**.